crabdancing/proton-plasticity-nix/README.md

-# NixOS flake for running Plasticity-for-Windows on NixOS
+# Flake for running Plasticity-for-Windows on NixOS

 > What?